cran/photobiologyInOut/README.md

-Package ‘**photobiologyInOut**’ provides functions for importing spectral data from diverse sources including instrument-specific files, as well as spectral data output by solar-radiation simulation models.
-It also includes functions for exchanging spectral data with other R packages.
+Package ‘**photobiologyInOut**’ provides functions for importing spectral data from diverse sources including instrument-specific files, spectral data output by solar-radiation simulation models, and files from on-line data repositories.
+It also includes functions for conversion of spectral data from/to classes defined in other R packages.
 Package ‘**photobiologyInOut**’ complements other packages in the ‘**r4photobiology suite**’ by allowing reading and writing “foreign” spectral data as well as reading data saved from data loggers.

 Data files from **spectrometers** from the following suppliers are